1id-presales/Automation-OneLogin-SH/Terraform/PreAuth/Switch_Policy_Multi_Auth_Attempts/README.md

 # How To Instructions

 This example will create **a Pre Authentication Smart Hook** in your target OneLogin environment. <br>
+This Smart Hook will allow you to connect to an External Redis Cache to store some additional authentication counters in the cache.
+Each time a Login request is recieved for a user the counter will be incremented in the cache.
+The Smart Hook will also check the counter value for that user in the cache and if the value of the counter returned for that user is greater than 3 the Smart Hook will dynamically allocate a User Security policy to the user which has been configured with OneLogin Protect Push notifications to be disabled.
+The counters stored in the cache will be cleared after 60 seconds if no new Login requests are recieved.
+This Smart Hook can be rolled out to protect your users in phases by using a OneLogin Role to determine which users will be in scope of this Smart Hook or not.
+Any users which have the **OneLogin Role** defined in the **target_ol_env.tfvars** file assigned will **bypass** this Smart Hook.
+Start the rollout of this Smart Hook to your environment by assigning the **OneLogin Role** defined in the **target_ol_env.tfvars** file to all users by a mapping and then gradually remove the Role from users to apply this protection to their accounts.    <br>

 Populate the required configuration for your Smart Hook into the relevant variables in the **target_ol_env.tfvars** file.<br>
 For more details on Pre Authentication Smart Hooks please see **https://developers.onelogin.com/api-docs/2/smart-hooks/types/pre-authentication**